This post may contain affiliate links, from which we earn an income.

 Located on an opposite crag to Neuschwanstein, Hohenschwangau Castle is more lived-in and historic, offering an excellent look at Ludwig’s life, but with fewer crowds.

 Originally built in the 12th century, Schloss Hohenschwangau was ruined by Napoleon in 1743.
 The Bavarian Crown Prince, later King Maximilian II, father of King Ludwig II, bought the castle and began rebuilding according to the original plans, and today you see it as it looked in 1836.
 It was here that Ludwig grew up, in surroundings inspired by romantic legends of chivalry and knighthood.

-High on a rock spur above a small medival village between Zwickau and Reichenbach in Saxony, Schonfels Castle dates back to around 1200CE and was built to help establish new settlements in the borderlands under Emperor Friedrich I. With its moat, ramparts, and fortified buildings, Burg Schönfels is one of the best preserved fortified castles in Germany.
+High on a rock spur above a small medieval village between Zwickau and Reichenbach in Saxony, Schonfels Castle dates back to around 1200CE and was built to help establish new settlements in the borderlands under Emperor Friedrich I. With its moat, ramparts, and fortified buildings, Burg Schönfels is one of the best-preserved fortified castles in Germany.

 Burg Schonfels was last renovated during the 15th and 16th centuries, in the late Gothic and Renaissance style, which largely shaped the appearance of the castle today, and includes a well-preserved surrounding rampart and moat, outer bailey, lower bailey and main bailey with keep.